 Under Tasmanian legislation, you need a permit to knowingly “take” (which includes kill, injure, catch, damage, destroy and collect), keep, trade in or process any specimen of a listed species.
 Additional permits may be required to take, disturb or interfere with any form of plant or animal or their products (e.g. dens, nests, bones).
 This may depend on the tenure of the land and other agreements relating to its management.

-Threatened species permits are issued by the Natural and Cultural Heritage Division within DPIPWE.
+Threatened species permits are issued by the Environment, Heritage and Land Division within NRE.

 Permit types include: